 The Staresso coffee maker is so compact and portable that you can use it anywhere.
 Take it camping, on vacation, to the office, or to the in-laws if their coffee just isn’t up to scratch.
 Or maybe that last one’s just me…

-Dive right into our Staresso review to find out if this is the all-round coffee-making solution you need.
+Dive right into our review of the Staresso Classic to find out if this is the all-round coffee-making solution you need.

 This article may contain affiliate/ compensated links.
 As an Amazon Associate, we earn from qualifying purchases at no additional cost to you.
 For more information please see our disclaimer here.